Scofflaw Warrants Lawyer Philadelphia

-Many people have old tickets that they forgot about, didn’t take care of in a timely manner, or never even were aware of.
-Though they may not seem on the face of it to be a big deal, these old tickets can significantly harm your ability to receive a license or continue to drive, or even cause you to be arrested, should police stop you and find an active warrant.
-Pennsylvania and New Jersey have begun computerizing old traffic tickets.
+Many people have old tickets that they forgot about long ago, didn’t take care of in a timely manner, or never even were aware of.
+Though they may not seem on the face of it to be a big deal, these old tickets can significantly harm your ability to receive a license or continue to drive, or even cause you to be arrested, should the police stop you and find an active warrant.
+Pennsylvania and New Jersey have begun computerizing old Traffic Tickets.
 In many cases, a citation that you received years ago will now start appearing on your license.
 The result of this can be a license cancellation – or worse.

 If you have tickets poling up, or old tickets that haven’t been taken care of, the attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you reduce your fines, and to remove any license holds you may have as a result of these old citations.
 Do not wait for an official to show up with a warrant for your arrest for unpaid citations.
 We can represent you in court.
-Call us today at 215-543-7220 (Philadelphia traffic lawyer) to schedule a free consultation.
+Call us today at 215-673-7733 (Philadelphia traffic lawyer) to Schedule a Free Consultation.

 This content was written on behalf of an experienced Philadelphia Car Accident Attorney Greg Prosmushkin.